MoonlightCapital/MoonlightBot-docs/support/beta.md

 1. Join [MoonlightBot's support server](https://discord.gg/hNQWVVC)
 2. Go to the **#get-beta** channel (the link above will take you directly)
 3. Click on the invite link, then proceed to invite it like any other bot
-4. If you've used the main version and want to transfer your data, run `/transfer data`.
+4. If you've used the main version and want to transfer your data, run `/transfer data`

 ## Common Misconceptions and Frequently Asked Questions